-For example, a good leading indicator that something important is being discussed is that there are different opinions —conflict — and that most of the people in the room are engaged in the discussion.
-Other indicators of good meetings are the number of critical decisions made, new actions developed, number of new ideas created and accepted, and increase in percentage of goals achieved.
+For example, a good leading indicator that something important is being discussed is that there are different opinions — or conflict — and that most of the people in the room are engaged in the discussion.
+Other indicators of good meetings are the number of critical decisions made, new actions developed, number of new ideas created and accepted, and an increase in percentage of goals achieved.

 Every Meeting Should Have Healthy Conflict

-When there is a lack of conflict or engaged dialog amongst the team, it is an indication you are not talking about anything that requires any real discussion, failing to emphasize the hard-to-achieve goals and key performance indicators, not holding people accountable, not talking about the “elephants in the room” or the real issues going on the in company.
+When there is a lack of conflict or engaged dialog among the team, it is an indication you are not talking about anything that requires any real discussion, failing to emphasize the hard-to-achieve goals and key performance indicators, not holding people accountable, not talking about the “elephants in the room” or the real issues going on the in company.